 First, some background on the procedure of applying for SSI or SSDI: After you submit an application, the Social Security Administration (SSA) will start out by deciding whether you meet the financial and/or work-history requirements.
 If you don't, you'll receive a nonmedical, or "technical," denial.
 If you advance to the next stage, a disability examiner will then put your application through a five-step medical evaluation.
 (For more details, see our articles on technical disability denials and the SSDI/SSI determination process.)

 Few applicants make it through both of these stages successfully.
 In fact, more than three-quarters (77%) of our readers told us their applications were denied at the initial application level.
 It's worth pointing out that these results included technical denials as well as denials based on medical eligibility for disability benefits.
-According to government statistics, many people receive technical denials: 45% for SSDI applicants and 21% for SSI; this results in a higher approval rate at the application level (33%) based on medical eligibility alone are higher: 49% for SSDI and 41% for SSI.
+According to government statistics from 2017, many people receive technical denials: 47% for SSDI applicants and 23% for SSI.
+Taking those numbers into account, approval rates at the application level based on medical eligibility alone are higher: 49% for SSDI and 41% for SSI.
 This means that applicants who meet the nonmedical requirements of SSDI or the financial requirements of SSI have a better chance of winning benefits.